Privacy & HIPAA

 Complaints

-If you believe your privacy rights have been violated, please contact the Methodist Children’s Home, Arkansas C.A.R.E.S., Methodist Counseling Clinic and Methodist Behavioral Hospital and/or the Office for Civil Rights, Region VI (U.S. Department of Health & Human Services):
+If you believe your privacy rights have been violated, please contact the Methodist Children’s Home, Methodist Children’s Behavioral Hospital-Maumelle, Methodist Counseling Clinic, Arkansas C.A.R.E.S., and Methodist Children’s Behavioral Hospital-Jonesboro and/or the Office for Civil Rights, Region VI (U.S. Department of Health & Human Services):

 Office for Civil Rights